Puchachilo/Furnid/README.md

 # Furnid

-#Description:
+Description:
 Is a website that help customer to find the best furniture by displaying a unique yet aesthetic furniture that customer must have.
+My first project to get knowing html and css

-#Detail Information:
+Detail Information:
 This website is developed using HTML,CSS, Figma with 3 page that had been created : Home, About us, and Login Page, with responsive website and not fully interactive in Figma.

-#Role :
+Role :
 UI/UX Designer, Web Developer.